-Toledo is a city of approximately 277,000 residents, located along the northwestern border of Ohio in Lucas County.
+Toledo is a city of approximately 270,000 residents, located along the northwestern border of Ohio in Lucas County.
 Prostitution and sex trafficking have been identified by law enforcement as substantial problems in the city.
 This activity and the problems and ancillary crimes it generates have resulted in complaints to law enforcement agencies from residents and businesses.
-Among the crimes associated with the local commercial sex market is the homicide of prostituted persons and others associated with this activity.
-For example, in 2000, a Toledo man was found guilty for the murder of a prostituted woman and the rape of another.
+Among the crimes associated with the local commercial sex market is the homicide of prostituted persons.
+For example, in 2000, a Toledo man was found guilty of the murder of a prostituted woman and the rape of another.
 In 2006, a Toledo serial killer admitted to killing five prostituted women in and around the city.

 In response to the wide range of concerns about the local consequences of commercial sex, the Toledo Police Department has constructed an aggressive and comprehensive strategy that incorporates tactics targeting demand.
 City police were among the first in the country to implement the use of street-level reverse stings in 1975; operations have been routinely conducted, using one or more undercover female officers as decoys.
 As sex buyers attempt to solicit sex from undercover officers, they are apprehended by police.
 Since 1991, arrested sex buyers may have their vehicles seized and impounded.
 In addition, as a warning to other potential sex buyers, the TPD may also release arrestees’ names and other identifying information to the local media.